kazurayam/CodeReuseInKatalonStudio/README.md

 Perfect solution, isn't it?

 What would happen if your team has multiple Web applications to test and therefore you have created multiple Katalon Studio projects?
-It is quite likely to happen that you want to reuse some artifacts across projects.
+It is quite likely, you would want to reuse some artifacts across projects.
 In my humble opinion, among the artifacts of Katalon Studio, only *Custom Keywords* is designed to be portable across projects.
 All the other types (Test Cases, Test Suites, Test Objects, Test Listeners) are not.
-I think this design descision is good enough.
+I think this design descision is reasonable.
+I would be happy if I safely reuse my custom keywords across Katalon projects.

-Then a simple problem remains unsolved.
-I do not like to copy local files manually from source project to another one, because it will cause lot of troubles due to human mistakes.
-I want to automate code reuse processing as much as possible.
+But A simple problem remains unsolved.
+I do not like to copy \*.groovy files in the `Keywords` folder manually from source project to another.
+Too easy to make mistakes.
+I want to my code reuse well-tested and automated as much as possible.
 This is the reason why I have developed the Groovy class `katalon.codereuse.KeywordTransferer` with the method `@Keyword includeCustomKeywords`.

+## How it works